JCall-Engineer/blog/src/index.md

 This site started with a letter I needed to get right.
 But it's grown into something broader.

 You'll find policy essays arguing for healthcare reform.
 Technical writeups documenting projects I've built.
 Occasionally, something unhinged --- like the time I got so frustrated with my luck in a board game that I overengineered a proof of how absurd it was.
 The range is wide because my interests are wide, and I'm not trying to stay in a lane.
+That said, when it comes to controversial topics, I'm deliberate about what's worth the risk of publishing.

-But the foundation is this: I write in public, and I revise in public.
+My blog's foundation is this: I write in public, and I revise in public.
 Posts evolve as my thinking does, and the version history shows exactly what changed and why.
 No need to take my word for anything --- check the sources, see how the ideas evolved, come to your own conclusions.